 Sharing someone's moment of success, when their hard work, sacrifice, commitment and single-mindedness have brought them the ultimate reward is, for me, quite emotional.
 When I witness an athlete's podium moment I feel humble, and inspired to be the best I can be - in whatever I do.

-As coaches and entrepreneurs we too can plan for our ‘podium moments’ – those moments when we punch the air and think to ourselves, “YES!
+As coaches and entrepreneurs we too can plan for our ‘podium moments’ – those moments when we punch the air and think to ourselves, ‘YES!
 I made it!
-We did it!
-The girl or boy ‘done good’!”
+We did it!’

-The moments of celebration or arrival will be different for everyone.
-It could be when you receive your coaching qualification, the first day a website goes live; it could be getting your first paying client or playing a key role in transforming someone’s life.
+These moments of celebration or arrival will be different for everyone.
+Whether it’s the moment you receive your coaching qualification or the first day a website goes live; it could be getting your first paying client or playing a key role in transforming someone’s life.
 It could even be being recognised and honoured by your peer and fellow coaching community.

 One of my own podium moments came as a surprise.
 I had spent several months writing my first book and had always felt so excited at the thought of receiving my advance copy, hot off the press from the publishers.
 I expected it to be a very emotional moment.
 But when it finally arrived, I had seen the content in so many incarnations that it already seemed familiar.
 I did think, ‘Oh, that’s great’ – but it wasn’t a podium moment.